 Meeting attendance by non-members

-The AOFM Chief Financial Officer (CFO), internal auditor and external auditor may also attend and participate in meetings as observers at the invitation of the Chair.
+The AOFM Chief Operating and Finance Officer (COFO), internal auditor and external auditor may also attend and participate in meetings as observers at the invitation of the Chair.
 The committee may, at its discretion, deal with issues or agenda items with none, some or all invitees listed in this paragraph.
 The committee may also ask such invitees to absent themselves from particular discussions.

 The CEO may attend as an observer at their own discretion.

 The committee will develop a forward Work Plan that includes the dates, and proposed agenda items for each meeting for the forthcoming year, and that covers all the responsibilities outlined in this charter.